metavalent/metavalent.github.io/_posts/2021-09-10-17-49-52-Generative-Mechanics.md

 Watch ["Pure Perception: Ziji Rinpoche"](https://youtu.be/qu7K38_MwaM) if the embed below does not behave nicely.

 <div class="embed-container"><iframe width="560" height="315" src="https://www.youtube.com/embed/qu7K38_MwaM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>

+Or this?

+Watch ["Revelation & Awakening: Conscious Intentionality and Manifestation"](https://youtu.be/ix5aIMvLJDY) if the embed below does not behave nicely.

+<div class="embed-container"><iframe width="560" height="315" src="https://www.youtube.com/embed/ix5aIMvLJDY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>

+Woo?

+The scientific evidentiary burden of proof on you, objecting objectivist friend.
+All you have to do is bring out the *Observer* and their Effect, describe The Observer's nature and characteristics by reproducible means, and easily reclaim the metavalence of a bygone 20th century weltanschaaung, right?

+Love! <3 <3 <3